Skip to content

 Fireworks

-Fireworks are a new year’s tradition in many countries, including Italy.
+Fireworks are a New Year’s tradition in many countries, including Italy.
 Fireworks displays can be seen throughout Italy as New Year’s Eve turns into New Year’s Day to ward off bad spirits.
 The bright colors are meant to bring light to the new year.

 New Year’s Italian Cuisine